Simplified python article discovery & extraction.

 Installing newspaper is simple with pip.
 However, you will run into fixable issues if you are trying to install on ubuntu.

-Note that our Python3 package name is newspaper3k while our Python2 package name is newspaper.
+Note that the Python3 package name is newspaper3k while our Python2 package name is newspaper.

 If you are on Debian / Ubuntu, install using the following: